Thimble Island Cruise

 We will visit Giuffrida Park, here you will have the option of two relatively short hikes.

-You can either do a leisurely stroll on the East side of the Bradley Hubbard Reservoir with almost no elevation gain, or if you wish to challenge yourself a bit more you can hike to the top of Chauncey Peak, with an elevation gain of approximately 400 feet.
+You can either do a leisurely self-guided stroll on the East side of the Bradley Hubbard Reservoir with almost no elevation gain, or if you wish to challenge yourself a bit more, you can hike to the top of Chauncey Peak, with an elevation gain of approximately 400 feet.
 On the top you will find stunning views of the Bradley Hubbard Reservoir and the surrounding areas.

 We will visit this waterfall in Wadsworth Falls State Park.